zach-capalbo/vartiste/src/static/instructions.md

 You can download VARISTE as well.
 WebXR is currently evolving really quickly, and sometimes things break, or change, or become really cumbersome.
-To make it a little easier, I've packaged a version of Chromium that I've tested with VARTISTE, along with shortcuts to start in both Oculus and SteamVR modes.
+To make it a little easier, I've packaged a version of Chromium that I've tested with VARTISTE, along with a shortcut to start in SteamVR mode.
 No more confusing command line switches.
 Plus it will stay separate from your main browser, to keep your browsing safe from crashes and experimental features.

 <a class="launch-button" href="https://gitlab.com/zach-geek/vartiste/-/jobs/artifacts/release/file/chromium/chromium-vartiste.zip?job=chromium">Download VARTISTE for Windows</a>

-To run, extract the zip file to a folder, and then use the shortcuts for either SteamVR or Oculus mode.
+To run, extract the zip file to a folder, and then use the shortcuts for either SteamVR ~or Oculus mode~ (Oculus flags don't currently seem to work with Chromium, but Oculus works with SteamVR, so you can use that).

 **Linux COMING SOON**.
 But for now, you can install chromium version 86.0.4231.0